College Football Playoff National Championship Trophy

 The College Football Playoff National Championship Trophy is the trophy awarded to the winner of the College Football Playoff (CFP), the postseason tournament in American college football that determines a national champion for the NCAA Division I Football Bowl Subdivision (FBS).
-It is currently held by the Georgia Bulldogs, who won the 2022 College Football Playoff National Championship to cap the 2021 season.
+It is currently held by the Ohio State Buckeyes, who won the 2025 College Football Playoff National Championship to cap the 2024 season.

 The 26.5 in, 35 lb trophy is oblong-shaped like a football at the base, tapering up to a flattened full-size football at the top.
 It is made of 24-karat gold, bronze and stainless steel, with the bulk of the trophy gold-colored and the football at the top a gray metallic color.
 The football's four laces represent the four playoff teams.